zeelbhatt/fourierTransform.github.io/README.md

 I used chatgpt to refine the language.

-Some material in this blog is referred from the class EEE 515 at ASU
+Some material in this blog is referred from the class EEE 515 by [Dr Suren Jaysurya](URL) at ASU